Skip to content

 Token streaming activates only when an on_token handler is provided.
 When omitted, tasks behave exactly as before.

-4. Async Handlers
+4. Async Handlers (sync handlers also work)

 All event consumption patterns work with async tasks.
 For async-first codebases: